-Not only was it easy to hire and retain mechanics but my department had the best mechanics in the area because of these perks.
-But the most ingenious part of giving everybody a demo was that these demonstration vehicles would sell like hotcakes.
+Not just any vehicle, this would be a Lexus, BMW, Cadillac, well you get the idea top-notch rides.
+Not only was it easy to hire and retain mechanics, but my department had the best in town because of these perks.
+The most ingenious part of giving everybody a demo was the demonstration units would sell like hotcakes.

 You may be familiar with this scenario as it applies to some Hollywood stars that experience the ultimate in success and can't deal with it.

-So the story does have a sad ending but it was still the most excellent used car business model I have ever seen.
-It was unfortunate that the owner was not able to deal with the success he created.
+So the story does have a sad ending, but it was still the most excellent used car business model I have ever seen.
+It was unfortunate the owner wasn't able to deal with the success he created.
 It was the best job I ever had and all of employee's felt the same way.
-I shared this story with you, now it's you're turn to share it with others!
+I shared this story with you, now it's you're turn to share it with others.

 I think that the automobile and all things associated with it can be financially rewarding.
 See more about the techniques I learned from my ex boss about making money with cars.